AdrianM10/rss-lambda-ddb-socialshare/README.md

 ![](rss_x_architecture.png)

 This repository provides a serverless solution for creating posts on X from an RSS feed.
-Leveraging Lambda Functions, an Amazon EventBridge rule, and DynamoDB, this solution automates the process of fetching new content from an RSS feed and publishing it on X.
+Leveraging Lambda Functions, an Amazon EventBridge rule and DynamoDB.
+This solution automates the process of fetching new content from an RSS feed and publishing it on X.

 Blog post series: